 Length: A cover letter should never be too long.
 It should not be more than a single-spaced page.
-In terms of word count, your letter should typically in only 200-400 words.
+In terms of word count, your letter should typically be in only 200-400 words.

 Margins: It is best to use standard format one-inch margins.
-You have to sure that the margin size is consistent on all sides.
+You have to be sure that the margin size is consistent on all sides.

 Font: When choosing a font, make sure it’s easy to read for the readers.
 You can use the font Arial, Calibri, Garamond, Georgia, Tahoma, or Times New Roman.